collinogren/Autoboxer/README.md

 # Autoboxer
 This program is experimental.
 Always proof its outputs before using them.<br>
-Autoboxer aims to make lengthy stretches of highlighting and sorting papers for the box a thing of the past.<br>
+Autoboxer aims to make lengthy stretches of copying, highlighting, and sorting papers for the box a thing of the past.<br>
 I would like to extend a massive thank you to this wonderful community.
 I hope you find this software useful and I appreciate any and all feedback.<br>
 ## Usage Instructions
 1. Download the program from [releases](https://github.com/collinogren/Autoboxer/releases) or build from source.